thomash-acinq/bolts/12-offer-encoding.md

 A reader of an invoice:
   - MUST reject the invoice if `signature` is not a valid signature using `node_id` as described in [Signature Calculation](#signature-calculation).
-  - MUST reject the invoice if `msat` is not present.
+  - MUST reject the invoice if `amount` is not present.
   - MUST reject the invoice if `description` is not present.
   - MUST reject the invoice if `created_at` is not present.
   - MUST reject the invoice if `payment_hash` is not present.